All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Club Gitmo's spared.
+Club Gitmo spared.

 Greetings and welcome, my friends.

-It's the Rush Limbaugh program, award winning and all that.
+It's the Rush Limbaugh program award winning and all that.

-Broadcast excellence all yours, three hours straight ahead.
+Three hours straight ahead.

-It's Friday, so you know what that means.
+So you know what that means.

 Let's go.

-Uh, one of my favorite days of the week, folks.
+One of my favorite days of the week, folks.

 This is that day every week that I take one of the greatest career risks known to exist in big media.